emfcamp/badge-2024-documentation/docs/tildagon-apps/widgets-and-hardware/ui-elements.md

             if not self.displayed:
                 self.displayed = True
                 self.dialog = YesNoDialog(
-                    message="Are you having a very\n happy day?", on_yes=self._yes_handler,
+                    message="Is it a happy day?",
+                    on_yes=self._yes_handler,
                     on_no=self._no_handler,
                     app=self,